CREATE: Testing LLMs for Associative Creativity: Conceptual Framework

 Define $\mathcal{U}(\mathbf{x})$ as a set of possible outputs for some task $\mathbf{x}$.
 For instance, if $\mathbf{x}$ is a mathematical theorem, $u \in \mathcal{U}(\mathbf{x})$ is a proof, if $\mathbf{x}$ is a writing prompt, then $u$ is a story, etc.

-We assume an LLM can produce a set $U \subset \mathcal{U}(\mathbf{x})$ by repeatedly sampling, which we denote via $U \sim \pi_{\mathrm{LLM}}(U \mid p(\mathbf{x}))$ for a prompt $p$ conditioned on the task.
+We assume an LLM can produce a set $U \subset \mathcal{U}(\mathbf{x})$ through some sampling procedure, which we denote via $U \sim \pi_{\mathrm{LLM}}(U \mid p(\mathbf{x}))$ for a prompt $p$ conditioned on the task.
 A key feature of our tasks is that $|U|$ is likely to be of moderate size at most (10-100) with standard use of LLMs; an LLM must spend significant compute to identify high-quality items $u$, so enumerating large numbers of possible $u$ is challenging.